It was the last week of June, 1995.

 Really, it’s all about love.

 On July 3, 1995, my doctors sprung me from the joint.
 Wheeled out like an invalid in a wheelchair, my precious magazines stacked in my lap, I remember telling The Mister something about the importance of keeping this recipe for a flag cake that I had come across.
 “You’re not seriously considering making a cake tomorrow, are you?” he asked.
 Of course not.

 I am not a particularly patriotic person and anyone who knows me knows that I abhor the 4th of July.
 By nature, I am not a flag-waving, rah-rah kind of girl.
 Between the hot-dog-and-pie eating contests and the thousands of dollars of explosives that get blown into thin air, I see most Independence Day celebrations full of excess and waste and gluttony.
 I hate the noise, I hate the garbage that inevitably winds up in my trees and yard.
 My dog is a mess.
 I can’t wait for it to be over.
 But you can bet on that following July 4th, 1996, there was a box-mix-Cool-Whip-frosted flag cake on the table in my kitchen.
-A new tradition of brand new significance.
-Moving through various incarnations, homemade cakes and cream-cheese frostings replaced the box mix and Cool-Whip, stars and stripes replaced with other less patriotic designs, but it is always there.
+A new tradition with brand new significance.
+Moving through various incarnations–from homemade cakes and cream cheese frostings replacing the Cool-Whip and boxed mix version to an off year where the berries had a strange but uncanny resemblance to chihuahua faces–it is always there.
 The ubiquitous, metaphorical flag cake.
 This year, layered peanut-butter Nanaimo bars replaced the traditional flag cake.
 The meaning, however, remains the same:

 No loud booms required.

 (And here, because I love music and because I saw this band just a few weeks ago and because the lead singer is hella cute and because I agree that every day should be a holiday…)